amodmulay/staxmpa/README.md

 - **`Region`**: Defines the structure for a radar ring, including its `id`, `name`, `color`, and `textColor`.
 - **`Topic`**: Defines the structure for a technology topic, including its `id`, `name`, `regionId`, and its position (`angle` and `magnitude`).
 - **`ThemeDefinition`**: Defines the structure for a theme, which includes a `generateColors` function that dynamically creates region colors.
 This makes the theming system modular and extensible.
+- **`RadarData`**: Defines the complete, serializable state of the radar for the import/export feature.